Gear Reviews8 min read

 Buy on Amazon

-Kurgo is one of the most recognized names in pet travel gear, and the Enhanced Strength Tru-Fit harness has been crash-tested by CPS.
-It doubles as a walking harness, which makes it convenient for daily use.
+Kurgo is one of the most recognized names in pet travel gear.
+Their Enhanced Strength Tru-Fit harness has been crash-tested by CPS.
+It doubles as a walking harness (a huge plus for quick rest stops).

 Key details: